rax845163/federatorai-operator/docs/crd_alamedaservice.md

 ### AlamedaServiceSpec

+- Field: selfDriving
+  - type: boolean
+  - description: If this field is set to _true_, Federator.ai Operator will create an [_AlamedaScaler_](https://github.com/containers-ai/alameda/blob/master/design/crd_alamedascaler.md) CR to self-orchestrate the resource usage of deployed Alameda components.
+Default is _false_.
+> **Note:** It is highly recommended to use persistent storage for data in Alameda influxdb component when self-Driving is enabled
 - Field: enableexecution
   - type: boolean
-  - description: FederatorAI Operator will deploy components to execute AlamedaRecommendation CRs if this field is set to _true_.
+  - description: Federator.ai Operator will deploy components to execute _AlamedaRecommendation_ CRs if this field is set to _true_.
 Default is _false_.
 - Field: enablegui
   - type: boolean
-  - description: FederatorAI Operator will deploy GUI to visualize Alameda predictions/recommendations and cluster/node status if this field is set to _true_.
+  - description: Federator.ai Operator will deploy GUI to visualize Alameda predictions/recommendations and cluster/node status if this field is set to _true_.
 Default is _true_.
 - Field: version
   - type: string
   - description: It sets the version tag when pulling Alameda component images.